-There is great reason behind celebrating the holi festival by the Hindu religion.
+There is a great reason behind celebrating the holi festival by the people of Hindu religion.
 In Vaishnavism, there was a famous demon king named, Hiranyakashyap.
 He was very strong demon and did a hard ‘Tap’ in order to make happy to Lord Brahma for granting a boon.
 He was successful in doing so and made sure from the Lord Brahma that he will never be killed by any man, woman or animal, not by astra or shastra, not in a day or night, not inside or outside, not on the earth or in the sky and many more.
-Lord Brahma was very with his hard ‘Tap’ and had given him such type of boon.
-By getting such a boon, he became very powerful in the whole universe and won the Heavens as well as the Earth.
+Lord Brahma was very happy with his hard ‘Tap’ and had given him such type of boon.
+By getting such a boon, he became very powerful in the whole universe and won the Heaven as well as Earth.
 He ordered the human beings to stop worshipping Gods otherwise he will kill them.
-He forced people to start worshipping only him, as he is the only God (according to him).
+He forced people to start worshipping only him, as he was the only God (according to him).

 He had a son, named Prahlada, a devotee of the Lord Vishnu.
 By seeing the worship of the Prahlad towards Lord Vishnu, Hiranyakashyap became very angry and forced him to not to worship the Lord Vishnu and worship his own father.
 Prahlad was very daring boy, he never frightened with his father and continued worshipping the Lord Vishnu.
 Hiranyakashyap had started puzzling his son by poisoning, trampling with elephant, keeping him hungry, biting with the poisonous snake, frying him in the boiled oil, but Prahlada was remained unscratched of those.
 All the attempts of the Hiranyakashyap were being failed and he became angrier than before.

 At last, he ordered his demoness sister named ‘Holika’ to sit in the fire by having Prahlad in her lap.
 She was booned by the Lord that she will never get damaged from the fire.
 So, she did what she had ordered by his brother, Hiranyakashyap.
 Prahlada was continued worshipping the Lord Vishnu even sitting in the fire in the lap of the Holika.
 How embarrassing that event was, but there happened an amazing scene.
-Prahlad was unharmed by the fire but Hiolika got died by burning with the fire.
+Prahlad was completely unharmed by the fire but Hiolika got died by burning with the fire.
 That day, means the liberation of the Prahlad and fiery of the Holika, is renowned as the Holi festival every year.

 After all, Hiranyakashyap was killed by the Narasimha (considered as the embodiment of the Lord Vishnu, not a man or animal) by His nails (not by astra or shastra), at the chaukhat (not inside or outside, not in the sky or earth), in the Godhuli time (not in a day or night).

-There is another reason to celebrate holi in Hinduism.
+There is another reason also to celebrate holi in the Hinduism.
 Mathura, the birth place of the Lord Krishna where he grew up and met with the Radha.
 The holi festival is enjoyed by the Mathuravasi for 16 days till Rangpanchmi (the fifth full moon day after Panchami) to commemorate the great love of the Radha and Krishna.